usiddique81/QVAR-Hoops/docs/report.md

 <p align="center">
 <img src="https://github.com/usiddique81/QVAR-Hoops/assets/150395293/da968b30-8e11-4718-b3d1-8361e37cbb7c" height="200" />
 </p>
 With all of the data consolidated into a main 'micro' and 'macro' signal, the next step was to implement an algorithm which could detect similar instances within a signal, effectively keeping track of how many shots were taken across the entire span of the signal.
 One limitation that I had to keep in mind when deciding on an algorithm was that I did not have any lengthy training data sets, so there was no way for me to train any sort of classifier or neural network to be able to detect shots.
-Because of this, I decided to settle on using a Cosine similarity algorithm, which is very well explained [here](https://builtin.com/machine-learning/cosine-similarity).
+Because of this, I decided to settle on using a Cosine similarity algorithm, which is very well explained here: (https://builtin.com/machine-learning/cosine-similarity).
 I manually selected a window in which a shot was taken, then swept that window across the entire length of the signal, keeping track of any instances where the cosine similarities were high enough to reasonably conclude that a shot had been taken.
 I used this method for both the IMU and QVAR data and it worked successfully.
 A use of this in the 10-shot data set from earlier is shown below, and as we can see the algorithm correctly Identifies all 10 shots that are taken in both the IMU and QVAR Data:
 <p align="center">
 <img src="https://github.com/usiddique81/QVAR-Hoops/assets/150395293/40e08229-8364-497a-b7b7-c321699d195e" height="300" />
 </p>